KShebek/cbe504/main.typ

 $ 0 = - Delta H_("rxn") k conc("A")  + (rho  hat(C)_("P ") (T_0 - T))/tau, quad 0 = (1+ k tau) conc("A") - conc("A")_0. $

 This system of non-linear equations is a bit deceptive.
-Depending on the initial guess one uses and the reaction conditions themselves, different solutions can potentially be found, each of which may be physically sound and equally valid.
+Depending on the initial guess one uses and the reaction conditions themselves, different solutions can potentially be found, each of which may be physically valid.
-In these scenarios, the CSTR exhibits multiple steady states, and small perturbations to the reaction conditions can trigger drastic changes in the reaction, resulting in an unstable reactor.
+In these scenarios, the CSTR exhibits multiple steady states, and small perturbations to the reaction conditions can trigger drastic changes in the reaction.

 #plot[#align(center+horizon)[https://marimo.app/l/ebu1s6]]